Skip to content

 Powell River Public Library siding replacement is being finalized, according to Birtig, with the work anticipated to be completed by this winter.

 Another project is the resource-recovery centre water main installation.
 Birtig said the water main connection was completed a few months ago and the component that remains is the repaving of the road from Alberni Street, past Willingdon Beach, to the resource-recovery centre.
 He said the city has worked with the provincial ministry of transportation and infrastructure, and instead of paving in a separate project, the city has transferred the paving funding to the ministry.
-They will complete the entire roadway along Marine Avenue from Alberni Street to the new entrance to the, according to Birtig.
+They will complete the entire roadway along Marine Avenue from Alberni Street to the new entrance, according to Birtig.

 The airport runway rehabilitation work has been largely completed, said Birtig.
 The airport reopened on June 8 and the electrical work has also been recently completed.
 The airport is now open 24 hours a day, seven days a week, with new lighting installed.